langjam/jam0002/motif/README.md

 5. First matched pattern will determine the length of all subsequent patterns.
 Any line that doesn't have the right length will be skipped as a comment, even if it may match a pattern.
-This rule is only relevant to text programs, because for image a line always have consistent length.
+This rule is only relevant to text programs, because lines always have consistent length in image programs.
 Example:
    ```
    aabbcc
    abc